Wing Fort House

 Wing Fort House is a historic house at Spring Hill Road in East Sandwich, Massachusetts, located within the Spring Hill Historic District.
 It was built in 1641 and added to the National Register of Historic Places in 1976.

 The Wing Fort House is recognized as the oldest home in New England continuously owned by the same family.
-Stephen Wing either purchased the homestead from the town of Sandwich, or the town granted him the property, around the time of his first marriage in 1646.
+Stephen Wing, son of the Rev. John Wing, either purchased the homestead from the town of Sandwich, or the town granted him the property, around the time of his first marriage in 1646.
 His descendants continued to live in the home until 1942, when the last resident (Miss Cora M. Wing) sold the home to the Wing Family of America, Inc.